getGoodUsername/MyLinuxUtilsCLI/README.md

 ## ogpasswordgen
 quickly make a random password of 'n' characters and optionally also can send a second argument to specify any other special characters to be used other than the standard alphanumeric characters ('^%#$#!@', etc.)

+## ogpassphrasegen
+just like ogpasswordgen except now you are making a passphrase.
+The first arguement decides how many words in the phrase you would like and the second argument determines the word seperator in the phrase.